All-Discard Sourdough Pancakes

 • 2 large eggs

-• 50 g coconut oil, melted (refined, or see Notes) - ¼ cup
+• 50 g refined coconut oil, melted - (¼ cup) other neutral oil/melted butter

 • 1 tsp vanilla extract